Why a US student evaluation case competition?

 Some ways that teams can practice and prepare for the competition include:

-Review past cases and winning submissions
+Review past cases and winning submissions.

 Hold a mock case competition as a team, using a past case and developing your own submission given the case requirements.
 Your team can then compare to the winning submission and have your coach judge your submission given the case scoring rubric.

-Read the pre-reading, conduct outside research, determine your presentation format, and begin drafting your case submission document in preparation for the competition day.
+Read the pre-reading, conduct outside research, determine your submission format, and begin drafting your case submission document in preparation for the competition day.
 Consider what work you can do ahead of time to maximize your time on the day of the competition.

 Important dates for teams:

-Registration opens: February 2024
+Registration opens: February 2025

-Registration deadline: Friday, March 1, 2024
+Registration deadline: Saturday, March 1, 2025

 What do winning teams receive?